 Custom Search

-Using Conversion Functions
+Using MySQL Conversion Functions

 MySQL Conversion Functions convert a value from one data type to another.
 Conversions can be conducted between string, date, and numeric type of data.